SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 <!-- Main Release Version 10.3.0 - Feature Release Version 10.2.4 -->

-A new Process Automation object class has been created (which inherits the regular ResourcePool class): ProcessAutomationResourcePool
+A new Process Automation object class has been created (which inherits the regular ResourcePool class): *ProcessAutomationResourcePool*

-This new object has a property that will be used to store the queue element associated with a resource pool: public ElementId QueueElement
+This new object has a property that will be used to store the queue element associated with a resource pool: *public ElementId QueueElement*

 #### DataMiner Object Model: Defining a TLL for DomTemplates, DomInstances and DomInstance history \[ID_32662\]

 <!-- Main Release Version 10.3.0 - Feature Release Version 10.2.6 -->

-It is now possible to define a time to live property for the following types of DomManager objects:
+It is now possible to define a "time to live" property for the following types of DomManager objects:

 | Object type                        | Property              |
 |------------------------------------|-----------------------|